 An electric or acoustic guitar is a staple of any band and it is something that can be often heard throughout any song or piece of music.
 Of course, if you are new to guitars you will want to do your research as brand and style matter.
-You do not want to waste money on buying a guitar or accessories such as a tuner pedal if you do not know what type you want to buy, and importantly what budget you want to be spending.
+You do not want to waste money at a guitar store on buying a guitar or accessories such as a tuner pedal if you do not know what type you want to buy, and importantly what budget you want to be spending.
 So, have these things in mind always.

 From the bongo drum to timbales there are lots of drums of all sizes that are used in Latin music, and quite frequently the drum or drums will be one of the main instruments used and heard.
 Drum kits can be large or they can be small and handheld.
 As different drums produce different sizes there is no one size fits all.
 Ideally if possible you are best to practice the drums before committing to purchase as all drums sound and feel different and what works for someone might not necessarily work as well as for you.

 Often not classed as an instrument the vocals used in Latin American music are often soulful and full of energy and charisma.
 They are smooth and can whisk you away to another time and place.
 Acoustic vocals together with an energetic live band are what good Latin American music is all about.

 Handheld instruments Including tambourines are often overlooked but they shouldn’t be as often the smaller instruments make the most impact.
 They might not be the loudest but maracas set the tone for a song and a cabasa can be heard clearly whenever it is used.
 Handheld instruments require the same amount of practice to perfect as larger ones and quite often respect is not given to the role that they play.

 Practice Makes Perfect